 In February 2022, the Company entered into a new Loan and Security Agreement ("2022 Loan Agreement") with Oxford.
 Pursuant to the terms of the 2022 Loan Agreement, the Company borrowed \$60.0 million in term loans (the "Term Loans"), of which \$31.6 million was used to repay the balance outstanding under the Amended Loan Agreement, including \$0.2 million of accrued interest.
 Under the 2022 Loan Agreement the interest-only period is through April 1, 2025, followed by 23 equal monthly payments of principal and applicable interest.
-Upon occurrence of a qualifying equity event, the interest-only period may be extended through April 1, 2026, followed by 11 equal monthly payments of principal and applicable interest.
+In September 2022, a qualifying equity event, as defined in the 2022 Loan Agreement, was achieved which extended the interest-only period through April 1, 2026, followed by 11 equal monthly payments of principal and applicable interest.
 As a result, all amounts outstanding under the 2022 Loan Agreement will mature on February 1, 2027 (the "Maturity Date").
 In connection with the repayment of the balance outstanding under the Amended Loan Agreement, the Company incurred amendment and final payment fees of \$1.5 million previously due on the earlier of (i) the maturity date, (ii) acceleration of any Term A or Term B loans, or (iii) the prepayment of the Term A or Term B loans.